MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/share-products-across-companies.md

 ## <a name="tables"></a>Product information tables that can be shared

-To share products across companies, the following table *must* be shared using *single record sharing*:
+To share products across companies, the following table *must* be shared by using *single record sharing*:

 - Released products (`Inventtable`)

-The following product-related tables can be shared using either *duplicate record sharing* or *single record sharing*:
+The following product-related tables can be shared by using either *duplicate record sharing* or *single record sharing*:

 - Barcode setup
 - Batch attribute